Glocktober/setmycfdns/README.md

 CloudFlare credentials (API keys) are required.
 You will need to generate these in your CloudFlare account.

-Generally a `.cloudflare.cfg` file in the users home directory or the current working directory, but there are several options.
+Generally a `.cloudflare.cf` file in the users home directory or the current working directory, but there are several options.
 The format is dictated by the `python-cloudflare` API library and [details can be found here.](https://github.com/cloudflare/python-cloudflare/blob/master/README.md)

 ***Remember to always protect these API keys.***